On the heels of the NRF Protect Expo in June, retail Loss Prevention has been in the news, no

 Brick-and-mortar retail is undergoing tumultuous change in an increasingly competitive environment, and profitability has quickly eroded.
 Emphasizing a few relatively simple Loss Prevention practices is a quick way to protect margins and turn attention back to shopper experience and competitive differentiation.

-Be sure to watch “Increasing Retail Bottom Lines with Effective Loss Prevention” as part of RetailNext’s webinar on demand series.
+Be sure to watch “Increasing Retail Bottom Lines with Effective Loss Prevention” as part of RetailNext’s webinar on demand series and check out our Loss Prevention Solution.